nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ```
 ## <a name="translate-granule"></a> Translate Granule Metadata

 Granule metadata can be translated between metadata standards using the translate API in Ingest.
 The request specifies the metadata standard being sent using the Content-Type header.
 Metadata is sent inside the body of the request.
 The output format is specified via the Accept header.
-The supported formats are ECHO10, ISO SMAP and UMM-G.
+The supported input formats are ECHO10, ISO SMAP and UMM-G. The supported output formats are ECHO10, ISO SMAP, UMM-G and ISO19115.

 Example: Translate ECHO10 metadata to UMM-G